lsst-dm/dmtn-056/abstract-interfaces.rst

             This will need to update many-to-many join tables between DataUnits in some cases.
             We may want to vectorize this operation or otherwise allow many new DataUnits to be added before updating the join tables.

-    .. py:method:: findDataUnit(cls, pkey)
+    .. py:method:: findDataUnit(self, cls, values)

-        Return a :ref:`DataUnit` given the values of its primary key.
+        Return a :ref:`DataUnit` given a dictionary of values

         :param type cls: a class that inherits from :py:class:`DataUnit`.

-        :param tuple pkey: a tuple of primary key values that uniquely identify the :ref:`DataUnit`; see :py:attr:`DataUnit.pkey`.
+        :param dict values: A dictionary of values that uniquely identify the `DataUnit`.

         :returns: a :py:class:`DataUnit` instance of type ``cls``, or ``None`` if no matching unit is found.